-Lashon Academy makes every effort to recruit students of various racial and ethnic groups.
+Lashon Academy makes every effort to recruit students of various racial and ethnic, special education, and English learner groups.
 Lashon Academy conducts orientation meetings year-round to inform interested parents and students on what the school has to offer.
 The Board has adopted a process that is compliant with the Charter Schools Act.
 Parents who choose to send their children to Lashon Academy are asked to complete a Lottery Form to participate in the lottery.
-Lashon Academy Board policy includes the following:
+Lashon Academy Board policy, which applies to all Charter School sites, includes the following:

 - Students already enrolled are exempt from lotteries.
-Once a student is admitted to the school, he or she may remain in attendance through subsequent grades. - LAUSD residents, siblings of students already admitted to or attending Lashon Academy, and children of staff members (as long as this preference category does not exceed 10% of total enrollment) will be given preference in the lottery. - Lashon Academy will employ a single, weighted lottery with higher weighting for students in the preference categories above.
+Once a student is admitted to the school, he or she may remain in attendance through subsequent grades. - LAUSD residents, siblings of students already admitted to or attending Lashon Academy, and children of staff members (as long as this preference category does not exceed 10% of total enrollment) will be given preference in the lottery. - Lashon Academy will employ a single, weighted lottery for each schoolsite, with higher weighting for students in the preference categories above.

-The following categories of prospective students receive preference in the lottery:
+The following categories of prospective students receive preference in the lottery (at each schoolsite):

-- 1) LAUSD Residents: All students in the lottery living in the Los Angeles Unified School District boundaries will receive preference over students living outside the LAUSD boundaries. - 2) Siblings: Siblings of students already enrolled at Lashon Academy or accepted via the lottery will receive preference over students who are not siblings of students already enrolled or accepted to Lashon Academy. - Children of Staff: Children of staff members shall receive preference in the lottery, unless the number admitted by this exemption would exceed 10 percent of total enrollment at Lashon Academy.
+- 1) LAUSD Residents: All students in the lottery living in the Los Angeles Unified School District boundaries will receive preference over students living outside the LAUSD boundaries. - Siblings: Siblings of students already enrolled at Lashon Academy or accepted via the lottery will receive preference over students who are not siblings of students already enrolled or accepted to Lashon Academy. - Children of Staff: Children of staff members shall receive preference in the lottery, unless the number admitted by this exemption would exceed 10 percent of total enrollment at Lashon Academy.